busterjs/buster-docs/developers/environment.rst

 Please note that the above commands must be *executed right within your development environment folder*, i.e. assuming you did not "cd" anywhere else after the ``git clone`` from the first step.
+Or, put more simply: if you, as advised, just kept copying & pasting - you need not worry :).

 Finally you run the tool to get all the buster packages plus external dependencies::